 Smoking while pregnant has also been linked with many health problems, including premature birth, low birth weight, birth defects, and infant death.
-In PHR 2/3, about 3.8 percent of women who gave birth in 2015 smoked during pregnancy.
-This region's rate was similar to the statewide rate of 3.6 percent.
-The prevalence of smoking during pregnancy in the region has decreased by more than two-fifths over the past decade (from 6.7 percent in 2006).
+In PHR 11, only 1.1 percent of women who gave birth in 2015 smoked during pregnancy.
+This region's rate was much lower than the statewide rate (3.6 percent).
+In fact, PHR 11 had the lowest rate of smoking during pregnancy among all PHRs in Texas.
+PHR 11 is currently the only region in Texas that is meeting the HP2020 target of at least 98.6 percent abstinence from smoking during pregnancy.
+The prevalence of smoking during pregnancy in the region has decreased from 1.7 percent in 2006.